-- Add about half off the pickling brine to one mason jar and the rest to another.
+- Add about half of the pickling brine to one mason jar and the rest to another.

-- Put the sliced cucumbers in one mason jar and the radishes in the other.
+- Put the sliced cucumbers in one mason jar and the radishes in the other one.

 - Leave until needed.
 They do not need to be refrigerated, but you can if you want to.

-- Toast the sesame seeds on a dry pan.
+- Toast the sesame seeds in a dry pan.
 Add to a small bowl.

 - Chop the peanuts.
 I like them pretty finely, but you do you.

-- Slice a scallion finely and put into a small bowl.
+- Slice a scallion finely and put it into a small bowl.

 Prepare the chicken

-- To a bowl add: chicken, mirin, ginger, salt and black pepper.
+- Add chicken, mirin, ginger, salt, and black pepper to a bowl.

 - Use your hands to combine everything very well.